sonia-ko/to-do-list/README.md

 ## Demo

-The demo can be viewed [here:] (https://to-do-list-black-sigma.vercel.app/)
+The demo can be viewed [here](https://to-do-list-black-sigma.vercel.app/).

 ## Getting Started